Rules regulating candidates' appearances at debates and forums

 broadcast in its entirety, either live or reasonably soon after the debate.
 The Federal Communications Commission (FCC) requires that a debate or forum must include at least two candidates.
 The exception is news media reporting on the event.
 Candidates are not allowed to use or edit the recording for campaign purposes.

-Candidates and audience members are also not allowed to record the debate.
+Candidates and audience members – whether watching live or a recording after the fact – are also not allowed to record the debate or use any excerpt of it.